djsb/arduino-websocketclient/README.md

 This library implements a websocket client for arduino.
 This library supports Sec-WebSocket-Version: 13

+## Limitations

+This library only supports sending 128 byte message including headers.

 ### Testing Environment

 This library was tested and should run well on the following boards: